Hello Professional HR & Business Veterans,

 Attached Files (Download Requires Membership)

-Just because the article is published in Economic Times, what is written in the article cannot be taken at its face value.
-Critical appreciation of the article reveal few loopholes.
+Just because the article is published in the Economic Times, what is written in the article cannot be taken at face value.
+Critical appreciation of the article reveals a few loopholes.

-Though the title says about five ways of team building, actually only four are given in the attached article.
-Now whether this mistake is in the original article or only in the PDF document attached to your post that cannot be said.
+Though the title mentions five ways of team building, actually only four are given in the attached article.
+Now, whether this mistake is in the original article or only in the PDF document attached to your post, that cannot be said.

-The author talks about the following ways of building team:
+The author talks about the following ways of building a team:

-Notwithstanding above four ways, the very first requirement is that leader must earn trust of the team members.
-Without trust setting goal or proper manning, appreciation and celebration does not carry any meaning.
+Notwithstanding the above four ways, the very first requirement is that the leader must earn the trust of the team members.
+Without trust, setting goals or proper manning, appreciation, and celebration do not carry any meaning.

-Mahatma Gandhi was Mahatma because he earned the trust of millions.
-To earn the trust, he lived life of millions of destitute.
+Mahatma Gandhi was a Mahatma because he earned the trust of millions.
+To earn trust, he lived the life of millions of destitute.

-The second important thing is team leader and team members should have sense of commitment.
-No training on team building is complete without reference of Mumbai's dabbawalahs (tiffin carriers).
-Most of these tiffin carriers are not even cleared their SSC exam.
-Yet their work is measured on six sigma level 6.
-They are living legend because of their trust and commitment towards their work.
+The second important thing is the team leader and team members should have a sense of commitment.
+No training on team building is complete without reference to Mumbai's dabbawalas (tiffin carriers).
+Most of these tiffin carriers have not even cleared their SSC exam.
+Yet their work is measured at a six sigma level.
+They are living legends because of their trust and commitment towards their work.

-In contrast look at the corporate honchos.
-They draw hefty pay package yet are unable to build their team successfully because they fail to generate the trust of their people and do not extract commitment from their staffs.
+In contrast, look at the corporate honchos.
+They draw hefty pay packages yet are unable to build their teams successfully because they fail to generate trust from their people and do not extract commitment from their staff.

-Anyway I often find that you upload the posts which contain the article published in the Economic Times.
-However, you may read, scrutinise them for their applicability and then upload.
+Anyway, I often find that you upload posts that contain articles published in the Economic Times.
+However, you may read and scrutinize them for their applicability and then upload.

 Thanks,